benben555/LPESCP/README.md

 ├── LPESCP.py
 ├── PIPO.py
 ├── WMMF.py
-└── __pycache__
 ```

-#### 6.3 Experiment 3(exp3.py)
+#### 6.3 Experiment 3: exp3.py(实验3：exp3.py)
-In Experiment 3, we also conduct 500 random evaluation groups to compare our proposed LPESCP model with four other PEKS schemes in terms of time overhead measured in milliseconds (ms).
-The same as Experiment 1, in each group, the demanded energy of each power consumer, the maximum energy supply of each power supplier, and the weight of each user are randomly generated.
+In Experiment 3, 500 random evaluation groups are constructed to compare the Lightweight_PAEKS method used in the LPESCP model with four other PEKS schemes in terms of the time overhead measured in milliseconds (ms).
+In each group, two pairs of public-private keys are randomly generated to simulate the sender and receiver, with keywords of both sender and receiver being set to "urgent".

-The scheme_result and scheme directories store the result data of the searchable encryption scheme in Experiment 3 and the algorithm program, respectively.
+The Schemes directory holds the five peks algorithms CBEKS, CBSE, PAUKS, Lightweight_PAEKS and PAEKS.
 ```
-schemes
+Schemes
 ├── CBEKS.py
 ├── CBSE.py
 ├── PAUKS.py
-├── __pycache__
-├── lightweight_peaks.py
+├── Lightweight_PAEKS.py
-└── paeks.py
+└── PAEKS.py
 ```